What kind of clinical trials can I find with the search tool?

 For these diseases, we list trials that study:

 - Ways to manage symptoms like nausea, pain or fatigue

 - Tests, tools or programs that may improve overall well-being.
 For example, these trials may help a person take medicines, cope with illness, or do their daily activities.
-These are found in the category "quality of life"

 We only list trials that are: